achimgaedke/pyprojroot2/doc/public_interface.md

 * a rule matching a dir or file's name with the directory's basename as a component, e.g. `<project>/<project>.Rproj` ...
 * criteria testing absence of files... or generic negation?!
+* a function testing the directory should be convertable into a criterion

 ## Observed use cases